Skip to main content

 The beginning introduces the story and the problem.
 The middle shows what happens as the problem grows or changes.
 The end shows how the story is resolved or concluded.

 This structure helps readers retell the story in a clear order.
+It also helps them decide which events are most important.

 Example Beginning: the kite breaks.
 Middle: the boy tries several solutions.
 End: he fixes the kite and flies it again.